MOT demonstration test (class 1, 2, 4 and 7)

 Your test will be cancelled if you do not bring these things with you.

 The DVSA examiner will explain what you’ll have to do.
 They’ll ask you to:

 - record the result in a practice version of the MOT testing service

 - answer some questions about the MOT

-If you pass the demonstration test you can do MOT tests at the approved testing station where you’re the ‘nominated tester’ in the MOT testing service.
+If you pass the demonstration test you can start doing MOT tests at the testing stations where you’re a registered tester.
+These are listed in the MOT testing service.